deme-plata/Plata-/README.md

 ## Mining

-Quantum mining in BitKnight leverages quantum algorithms to solve complex problems, securing the network and validating transactions.
+Quantum mining in Plata leverages quantum algorithms to solve complex problems, securing the network and validating transactions.
 Quantum miners engage in computations that not only secure the network but also contribute to solving profound scientific problems.

 ### Quantum Algorithms for Network Security and Transaction Validation